Skip to main content Skip to footer

 What is risk mitigation?

-In a nutshell, risk mitigation describes the tactics and techniques that bring risk levels down to a tolerable level for the business.
+In a nutshell, risk mitigation refers to the tactics and techniques that reduce risk to a tolerable level for the business.

 Though it might feel tempting to take a page from another business’s risk management book, your plan will depend on your unique business strategy.

-Taking the time to create a unique risk mitigation plan could be the difference between maintaining a strong relationship with clients and losing out on business.
+Taking the time to create a unique risk mitigation plan could be the difference between maintaining strong client relationships and losing business.
 Let’s look closer at what you would want to achieve when you mitigate risks.

 Why do we mitigate risk?